 We cannot rate the effectiveness of this add-on at improving the treatment outcome as there is insufficient moderate/high quality evidence.

-On balance, the evidence from moderate/high quality evidence shows that this add-on has no effect on the treatment outcome.
+On balance, the findings from moderate/high quality evidence shows that this add-on has no effect on the treatment outcome.

 There are potential safety concerns and/or, on balance, the findings from moderate/high quality evidence shows that this add-on may reduce treatment effectiveness.